Jaseci-Labs/jaseci/support/guide/lang_docs/actions_by_example.md

 ## Basic action example

 Jaseci has set of inbuilt actions.
-Also you can load and unload actions. to see the available actions in jaseci session try running `actions list`.
+Also you can load and unload actions in `jsctl` shell. to see the available actions in jaseci session try running `actions list`.
 Here are two basic example of jaseci `date` actions.

 **Example 1:**